supriya-cloud/supriya-cloud/README.md

 ### Hi there 👋

-### 🌱I’m currently learning Artificial Intelligence and Machine Learning
+### 🔭I’m currently working on Artificial Intelligence and Machine Learning Projects

+### 💬 Ask me about IOT Projects and AI,ML

 ### 📫 How to reach me: supriya.ghodke39@gmail.com